tommyd450/Crust-Studios-Pitch/characters.md

-# Crust Busters Character Profiles
+# Crust Busters Character Profiles And Story Synopsis

 This is where you can learn about each of the characters in the party.